Favro forGame Development

 The booming games industry and the resulting competitive market, along with the demands of modern game business models place high expectations squarely on the shoulders of development teams.
 The more successful they are the more hurdles they face and the more stress they have to manage.

-In 2021, now more than ever, it’s the job of Producers and Production Directors to meet these expectations and the resulting challenges, while creating a sustainable development environment for the teams creating the content.
+In 2022, now more than ever, it’s the job of Producers and Production Directors to meet these expectations and the resulting challenges, while creating a sustainable development environment for the teams creating the content.
 The ideals of collaborative planning combined with Favro’s studio-wide flexibility can help.
+Check out this full demo to learn how running your game studio in Favro can make all the difference.